yugabyte/yugabyte-db/docs/content/latest/explore/change-data-capture/debezium-connector-yugabytedb.md

 {{< /warning >}}

-### *create* events
+### Change event keys

-For a given table, the change event has a structure that contains a field for each column of the table at the time the event was created.
+For a given table, the change event’s key has a structure that contains a field for each column in the primary key of the table at the time the event was created.

 Consider a `customers` table defined in the `public` database schema and the example of a change event key for that table.